Black Beauty (album): Release

+Reception

-Stephen M. Deusner of Pitchfork magazine wrote the Love line-up "sounds perfectly rough and unrehearsed, generating a tense energy", while also noting that "Lee sounds engaged and invigorated, forgoing the bitterness that had rankled the band for a slightly more hopeful outlook".
-In a four-star review for Record Collector, Jason Draper considered that Black Beauty "picked up on Hendrix's late-period R&B", and had praise for the 1974 interview which produces the "fullest picture we’ll ever have of this once-lost chapter in Lee’s red book".
-In an article for Rolling Stone magazine, critic David Fricke wrote: "Black Beauty might have been received as a strong comeback for Lee, a turn to steamy R&B with heavy-guitar punch — if it had come out".
+Stephen M. Deusner of Pitchfork opined that the Love line-up on Black Beauty "sounds perfectly rough and unrehearsed, generating a tense energy", while also noting that "Lee sounds engaged and invigorated, forgoing the bitterness that had rankled the band for a slightly more hopeful outlook".
+In a review for Record Collector, Jason Draper felt that Black Beauty "picked up on Hendrix's late-period R&B" and praised the 1974 interview for being "perhaps the fullest picture we'll ever have of this once-lost chapter in Lee's red book".
+David Fricke of Rolling Stone posited that "Black Beauty might have been received as a strong comeback for Lee, a turn to steamy R&B with heavy-guitar punch — if it had come out".

-From the online magazine PopMatters rock critic Michael Fiander comments that the album "may have a totally different sonic palate than Forever Changes or Da Capo", but is uniquely similar with "Lee’s emotionally revealing lyrics and careful pop sensibilities".
-Reviewing the deluxe reissue of the album, Rob Ross proclaimed Black Beauty "the great lost Love album", praising the cohesive effort of the group, and the quality production, "considering the only source originally known was from acetates".
-Writing for Uncut magazine, Luke Thorn recounted the album's troubled beginning before stating "Black Beauty was intended to be a culmination, the crowning achievement of Lee’s new direction".
+Michael Fiander of PopMatters felt that, while the album "may have a totally different sonic palate than Forever Changes or Da Capo", it still highlighted "Lee's emotionally revealing lyrics and careful pop sensibilities".
+Reviewing the deluxe reissue of the album, Rob Ross proclaimed Black Beauty "the great lost Love album", praising the cohesive effort of the group and the quality of the production, "considering the only source originally known was from acetates".
+Writing for Uncut, Luke Thorn recounted the album's troubled beginning before stating, "Black Beauty was intended to be a culmination, the crowning achievement of Lee's new direction".

 Track listing

-All songs were written by Arthur Lee except where noted.
+All songs written by Arthur Lee, except where noted.